-Full TitleA Phase 1b/2, Multicenter, Open-label Trial to Evaluate the Safety of Talimogene Laherparepvec Injected into Liver Tumors Alone and in Combination With Systemic Pembrolizumab
+Full TitleA Phase 1b/2, Multicenter, Open-label, Basket Trial to Evaluate the Safety of Talimogene Laherparepvec Injected into Liver Tumors Alone and in Combination With Systemic Pembrolizumab in Phase 1b and to Evaluate the Efficacy and Safety of Intratumoral Talimogene Laherparepvec in Combination With Systemic Pembrolizumab to Treat Subjects with Advanced Solid Tumors in Phase 2 (MASTERKEY-318)

 In this study, researchers are assessing the safety and effectiveness of combining talimogene laherparepvec (T-VEC) with pembrolizumab immunotherapy in patients with inoperable primary liver cancer or liver metastases.
 Combining immunotherapy drugs may have a greater effect against cancer than using them individually.